 Makes about 5 cups

-1 lb. broccoli florets 3 celery stalks ½ small onion 2 tsp. canola or safflower oil 1 ¾ c water or low sodium broth kosher salt pepper 2 Tbsp plain yogurt (non-dairy substitute is ok) or sour cream 2 Tbsp. butter (optional)
+1 lb. broccoli florets 3 celery stalks ½ small onion or ¼ large onion 2 tsp. canola or safflower oil 1 ¾ c water or low sodium broth kosher salt pepper 2 Tbsp plain yogurt (non-dairy substitute is ok) or sour cream 2 Tbsp. butter (optional)

 Trim the broccoli florets off the stalk and chop into small pieces.